nbourre/chromium_aaos/readme.md

 ## Building for target

 ## Create a keystore

-**TODO** : You must create a keysotre to sign the app.
+You must create a keysotre to sign the app before building.
+You can create a keystore using the following command.

-Eg :

 ```
 keytool -genkeypair -v   -keystore ~/Documents/KeyStore/store.jks   -alias android_app
   -keyalg RSA   -keysize 2048   -validity 10000
 ```

-- The folder must exist before running the script.
+- The folder must exist before running the command.

 ### Making a release
 Run ```./build_release.sh```.
 This proces will take hours to complete.
 This will: